 She had the pleasure of encountering two grizzly bears in the wild last summer, and she hopes to spot some black bears in

 the Ozarks soon.
-Lora and her husband Josh are expecting their first child any day now.
+Lora and her husband Josh are the parents of two young children.

 Suzi Freeman, Administrator/Treasurer

 of St. Paul's for many, many years and has served as Administrator/Treasurer for 25+ years.
 Suzi was born and raised in Fayetteville

 (nee Clinehens) and is married to Ron Freeman, who is a Counselor and also teaches at the U of A. She has three grown

 children; Brooke, Clay and Molly, and five wonderful grandsons.

 A. Rigsby, Organist and Choirmaster, came to St. Paul's Church in September of 1999.
 A native of South Arkansas, he studied